V.J. Manzo

 A Little Bit of Everything About V.J.

-"I compose and perform music in a variety of styles.
-I began studying guitar at 13 years old (1995); my primary childhood passions prior to then were my comic book collection, Petra , and Seinfeld, but, to me, learning to play guitar is where the real story begins!
+"I compose and perform music in a variety of styles and also develop new technologies to facilitate music-making.
+I began studying guitar at 13 years old (1995); my primary childhood passions prior to then were my comic book collection, Petra , and Seinfeld, but, to me, learning to play guitar is where the real story begins.
 I've been writing music since that time.
 In high school , my love of alternative and classic rock led to my love of progressive rock, and eventually, to fall in love with classical music.
 As an undergraduate music education major, I studied classical guitar and began composing art music and music for theatre in addition to the songs I'd been writing for my band to perform.
 Around the same time, I transitioned from going in to studios for recording time (on 1-inch tape!), to recording and making music using computers.

 After completing my undergraduate degree, I taught K-12 music in a private school, and opened an after-school music center, called KAMA, while also attending grad school.
 During that time, I learned how to program small music apps, so that I could better explain music theory concepts to my students.
 From this interest, I built the Modal Object Library, a toolkit for the programming language Max/MSP, that demonstrates modal relationships, harmonic analysis, and so on.
 I used that toolkit to make apps that made it easier for my students to play diatonic chords, especially students with disabilities or other difficulties playing traditional instruments; that project was called EAMIR.
 The EAMIR apps I wrote allowed my students to use video game controllers, sensors, color-tracking, and so on, to play chords and scales.
 This made it easier for me to discuss concepts like chord progressions and harmonic resolution since students could then readily demonstrate the concepts I was discussing.
 I later formed EAMIR into a 501(c)(3) non-profit educational charity organization that aims to connect musicians, educators, researchers, and developers in a collaborative community to create open-source applications and resources that support musicianship.